-Procurement is responsible for acquiring goods and services necessary for the Laboratory to fulfill its scientific mission.
+The Procurement department is responsible for acquiring goods and services necessary for the Laboratory to fulfill its scientific mission.
 In particular, the Laboratory is responsible for ensuring that:

-- Procurements are completed, to the maximum extent possible, consistent with the Laboratory’s mission objectives and the nature of the goods and services to be procured
+- Acquisitions are competed, to the maximum extent possible, consistent with the Laboratory’s mission objectives and the nature of the goods and services to be acquired

 - All suppliers are treated fairly and impartially

-- Small business concerns are provided a maximum practicable opportunity to compete for the Laboratory’s procurements
+- Small business concerns are provided a maximum practicable opportunity to compete for the Laboratory’s acquisitions

 - Costs paid by the Laboratory are fair, reasonable and appropriate for expenditure of government funds

 Procurement operates under established policies and procedures described in Berkeley Lab’s Procurement Standard Practices (SPs) Manual.
 The authority to make procurement commitments has been delegated specifically to individuals assigned to the Office of the Chief Financial Officer’s (OCFO) Procurement & Property Department.
 Only these formally designated individuals may commit the Laboratory to the expenditure of funds.